SEIR-7-06/mongo-lesson/README.md

 ## Diagram the structure of Mongo

-The Mongo database application itself contains several imaginary "sub-databases" (not sure if that's an industry term or not).
-Each sub-database can be assigned to a specific application.
+The Mongo database server itself contains several databases.
+Each database will usually be used for a different project or application.
 Imagine you're Google, and you have lots of different applications.
 You don't want the data for your mail application data mixed in with your maps application data.
-These sub-databases allow you to keep information structured in a way that is logical.
+These different databases allow you to keep information structured in a way that is logical.

-## List your sub databases
+## List your databases

-To list the sub-databases in your Mongo application, use the following command:
+To list the databases in your Mongo application, use the following command:

 ```
 show dbs
 ```

-## Choose a sub database as a target for your actions
+## Choose a database as a target for your actions

-In general, you won't be switching back and forth between different sub-databases, since, presumably, you'll just be working on one application at a time.
-Because of this, we "select" a sub-database.
-Once selected, all the actions we call will affect that sub database until we "select" another.
+In general, you won't be switching back and forth between different databases, since, presumably, you'll just be working on one application at a time.
+Because of this, we "select" a database.
+Once selected, all the actions we call will affect that database until we "select" another.

-To choose (or create and choose) a sub-database, use the following command:
+To choose (or create and choose) a database, use the following command:

 ```
 use learn
 ```

-If we later want to remind ourselves what sub database we're using, use the following command:
+If we later want to remind ourselves what database we're using, use the following command:

 ```
 db